 Applicants must be at least 16 years of age and should be academically, physically and emotionally capable of meeting the essential tasks of the chosen program.
-Completion of a high school diploma or its equivalent may be required for some programs.
+Documentation of the completion of a high school diploma or its equivalent may be required for some programs.
 As identified in the Master Plan of Instruction, some programs may specify additional admission requirements.

-Lake Tech accepts high school diplomas from recognized institutions within the United States educational system that hold accreditation from a regional, national, or specialized accreditation body that is in turn recognized by the U.S. Secretary of Education.
-Lake Tech also accepts a State of Florida High School Diploma or a General Education Development (GED) credential diploma.
+Lake Technical College accepts high school diplomas from recognized institutions within the United States educational system that hold accreditation from a regional, national, or specialized accreditation body that is in turn recognized by the U.S. Secretary of Education.
+Official transcripts may be required.
+LTC also accepts a State of Florida High School Diploma or a General Education Development (GED) credential diploma.
 The diploma must be recognized by GED Testing in Washington D.C.
 Students who complete secondary education in a home school setting are required to submit the Home School Affidavit form which can be obtained in the Admissions Office.
 Supporting documentation may be required as to diploma type and the institution's accreditation.
-The student is responsible for providing this information to the

-Admissions a counselor/career advisor prior to enrollment.
+The student is responsible for providing this information to the Admissions a counselor/career advisor prior to enrollment.